 Stonehenge: A temple restored to the British Druids.
 William Stukeley 1740.

 Stonehenge and its 1,000 associated stone circles were follies built in a search for something never to be found.
-Being dismantled and rebuilt many times over many years, Stonehenge was a product of procrastination by a people who could not make their mind up.
-They were, after all, attempting the impossible.
+Being dismantled and rebuilt many times over many years, Stonehenge was a product of procrastination by people who could not make up their minds.
+After all, they were attempting the impossible.

-They tried to bring the sun, moon and a star, or stars, together in one place.
+They tried to bring the sun, the moon, and a star, or stars, together in one place.

-Why would they want to bring the sun, moon and stars together at Stonehenge?
+Why would they want to bring the sun, the moon, and the stars together at Stonehenge?

-Believing the moon female and the sun male, they wanted the sun to make her pregnant.
+They believed the moon was female and the sun was male, and they wanted the moon to become pregnant.

 Why did they want to make the moon pregnant?